VIEWESMART/UEDX80480070ESP32-7inch-Touch-Display/examples/arduino/gui/lvgl_v8/squareline_wifi_clock/README.md

 ## Troubleshooting

-Please check the [Viewe-FAQ](https://github.com/VIEWESMART/ESP32_Display_Panel/blob/master/docs/envs/use_with_arduino.md#faq) or [Espressif-FAQ](https://github.com/esp-arduino-libs/ESP32_Display_Panel/blob/master/docs/envs/use_with_arduino.md#faq) first to see if the same question exists.
-If not, please create a [Viewe-GitHub_Issue](https://github.com/VIEWESMART/ESP32_Display_Panel/issues) or [Espressif-Github Issue](https://github.com/esp-arduino-libs/ESP32_Display_Panel/issues).
+Please check the [FAQ](../../../../../docs/envs/use_with_arduino.md#faq) first to see if the same question exists.
+If not, please create a [Github Issue](https://github.com/esp-arduino-libs/ESP32_Display_Panel/issues).
 We will get back to you as soon as possible.